an excellent variety of shrubs

 It’s hard to go to the southern states and not see plantings of crepe myrtle trees.
 Crepe Myrtle Plants seem to be everywhere.
 They line sidewalks and the edges of pastures.
 Crepe Myrtle Plants beautify people’s yards and even the parking lots of shopping malls.
 Crepe myrtles are not only easy to grow in these warm climates, but they come in a rainbow of colors.
 The gardener can choose from a pink crepe myrtle, a white crepe myrtle, red crepe myrtles, and purple crepe myrtles.
 The tiny, crinkled flowers come in panicles in the summer and last throughout the fall.
 Even in the winter, the tree is of interest because of its smooth, mottled bark.
 This effect comes because the bark sheds all year.
 The leaves of some cultivars turn maroon or orange-red in the fall.
 The tree is native to southeast Asia and first came from China to the southern United States in the late 18th century.

-White Crepe Myrtle Plants can grow from Hardiness Zone 6 southward, though crepe myrtles have been seen in colder zones
+Crepe Myrtle Plants can grow from Hardiness Zone 6 Southward, and Attracts Butterflies

 Crepe myrtles can come in dwarf varieties that grow to only about two feet tall to trees that are over 100 feet tall, though most trees range from about 15 to 25 feet tall.
 The fruit of the tree is in the shape of a green pod that eventually turns brown, dries out and splits.
 The seeds are small and winged.